Xtendera/IFD/README.md

 # IFD
 This plugin allows you to enable the item frame dupe (IFD) on your server.
 The plugin is based on SweetAnarchy's IFD plugin.

-This plugin has only been tested with paper, but bukkit and maybe spigot support might be coming later.
+This plugin supports both spigot and paper servers.

 ## Options